gkuling/project_team/README.md

 ## Installation

+This project is originally programmed for Python 3.9

 The original package is hosted on test.pypi.org.
 To install the package, run the following command:

 ``` pip install -i https://test.pypi.org/simple/ project-team ```